 Heading towards Wembley

 2012 – We beat Brighton & Hove Albion 6-1 in an FA Cup Fifth Round tie at Anfield, as we benefited from three own goals for the first time in our history, although one of these is also often credited to Steven Gerrard.
-Martin Škrtel headed in the opener, with Andy Carroll and Luis Suárez also netting, with the Uruguayan also having a penalty saved.
+Martin Škrtel headed in the opener, with Andy Carroll and Luis Suárz also netting, with the Uruguayan also having a penalty saved.
+Ex-red Alan Navarro featured for the Seagulls.

 First time at Old Trafford